 1.2.2.
-Corporate education and training for non-regular employees

-Of the forms of education and training for non-regular employees differentiated by type of work and by purpose of training, the most frequently provided was 'education for corporate social responsibility and compliance' (69.2%).
-This was the most common form for both regular employees and non-regular employees.
-Here, it can be commented that, with the 2008 amendment of the Financial Instruments and Exchange Law, the introduction of a system of internal control has become unavoidable for companies, which have accordingly been obliged to ensure that all employees, regardless of the form of employment contract, are fully conversant with models of compliance-oriented management rooted in corporate social responsibility.
+Corporate education and training for non-regular employees commented that, with the 2008 amendment of the Financial Instruments and Exchange Law, the introduction of a system of internal control has become unavoidable for companies, which have accordingly been obliged to ensure that all employees, regardless of the form of employment contract, are fully conversant with models of compliance-oriented management rooted in corporate social responsibility.